-- Children have a right to feel secure and cannot learn effectively unless they do so. - All children regardless of age, gender, race, ability, sexuality, religion, culture or language have a right to be protected from harm. - All staff have a key role in prevention of harm and an equal responsibility to act on any suspicion or disclosure that may indicate a child is at risk of harm in accordance with the guidance. - We acknowledge that working in partnership with other agencies protects children and reduces risk and so we will engage in partnership working throughout the child protection process to safeguard children. - Whilst FSM will work openly with parents as far as possible, FSM reserves the right to contact Children's social care or the police, without notifying parents if this is in the child's best interests.
+- Children have a right to feel secure and cannot learn effectively unless they do so. - All children regardless of age, gender, race, ability, sexuality, religion, culture or language have a right to be protected from harm. - All staff have a key role in the prevention of harm and an equal responsibility to act on any suspicion or disclosure that may indicate a child is at risk of harm, either in the school or in the community, taking into account contextual safeguarding, in accordance with the guidance. - We acknowledge that working in partnership with other agencies protects children and reduces risk and so we will engage in partnership working throughout the child protection process to safeguard children. - Whilst FSM will work openly with parents as far as possible, FSM reserves the right to contact Children's social care or the police, without notifying parents if this is in the child's best interests.